 Rally funds pediatric cancer research in the following areas:

 - Innovative approaches to research which could lead to advanced studies or clinical trials.

-- Studies that are likely to lead to a clinical trial.
+- Basic science studies that are likely to lead to a new discovery.

 - Under-studied cancer types.

 - Quality of life, survivorship and palliative care studies.

 - Data utilization through data standardization, collection, storage, analysis and sharing.

 - Impact of nutrition on health outcomes before, during and/or after diagnosis and/or treatment.

 - Identifying solutions to inequalities and disparities to improve health outcomes.

 Deadline for Letter of Intent: Oct.
 1, 2021